 - Deinstitutionalisation refers to the process of supporting disabled people to leave long term hospitals and live in homes where they can be part of the community.

 How to access community day services

-To access community day services, you'll need to be assessed for disability funding by contacting your local needs assessment service (NASC).
+To access community day services, you'll need to meet criteria for disability funding through your local needs assessment service (NASC).

 What a community day service provider does

 A community day service provider offers a range of activities for people to take part in.
 They will work with you and your whānau, āiga or guardian to develop an Individual Day Programme Service Plan.